containers/automation_images/README.md

 * The bulk of the packaging work occurs next, from the `cache_images/*_packaging.sh` scripts.  **This is most likely what you want to modify.**

-* Unlike the Fedora and Ubuntu scripts, the `build-push` VM image is not for general-purpose use.
+* Unlike the Fedora and Debian scripts, the `build-push` VM image is not for general-purpose use.
 It's intended to be used by it's embedded `main.sh` script, in downstream repositories for building container images.
   The image and `main.sh` are both tightly coupled with `build-push` tool